mikec-git/Dictionary-Using-Indexers/README.md

 ### New Topics Included
 To begin developing my algorithms knowledge, I included a QuickSort algorithm to alphabetically order the dictionary after each word and definition addition.

+I purposely did not use lists to practice using generics.